 This is a Sponsored post written by me on behalf of Walmart.
 All opinions are 100% mine.

 That’s right.
 You read correctly.
 The words “Duck Tape” (®) and “Classy” were both used in the same sentence.
 Or at least in two adjacent sentence fragments.
-Let me tell you, I was thoroughly pleased when I went to Buy Duck Tape at Walmart in the paint department for this little project and found this great classic pattern.
+Let me tell you, I was thoroughly pleased when I went to buy Duck Tape for this little project and found this great classic pattern.

 I found tons of bright colors in different solids and patterns, but when I saw this zebra print, my project idea was locked in.